 The esophagus is a muscular tube that connects your mouth and your stomach.
 Rings of muscle (sphincters) in the upper and lower portions contract and relax to allow food and liquid to pass.

-Difficulty swallowing (dysphagia) means it takes more time and effort to move food or liquid from your mouth to your stomach.
-Dysphagia may also be associated with pain.
-In some cases, swallowing may be impossible.
+Dysphagia is difficulty swallowing — taking more time and effort to move food or liquid from your mouth to your stomach.
+Dysphagia can be painful.
+In some cases, swallowing is impossible.

-Occasional difficulty swallowing, which may occur when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
-But persistent dysphagia may indicate a serious medical condition requiring treatment.
+Occasional difficulty swallowing, such as when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
+But persistent dysphagia can be a serious medical condition requiring treatment.

 Dysphagia can occur at any age, but it's more common in older adults.
 The causes of swallowing problems vary, and treatment depends on the cause.